AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 To contact Adobe Customer Care, navigate to the Support page in the [Admin Console](https://adminconsole.adobe.com/) which allows you to do the following:

-- Manage your support cases (Enterprise only)
+- Manage your support cases (enterprise only)
-- Create cases (Enterprise only)
+- Create cases (enterprise only)
 - Connect with Adobe Customer Care representatives
 - Schedule Expert Sessions
 - Browse popular Help Topics and forums